 Our curriculum was designed specifically to meet your coursework needs to become a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology (AASP).
 In order to give you the cutting edge information and help you build contacts in the field, you will learn from CC-AASP faculty and business owners who have experience practicing sport and performance psychology on a daily basis.

-Students take a total of six courses to complete the program.
-If you have already completed courses that fulfill the AASP requirements, then you will not retake that course within our program.
+Students take a total of six courses or 24 credits to complete the program.
+If you have already completed a course that fulfills an AASP requirement, then you may request to take a different elective course within our program.
 For example, if you have already taken sport psychology, you will not retake the same course.

 *24 quarter credits equivalent to 16 semester credits.